This Policy is effective from 25th May 2018

 We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users (for example, we may inform them that 500 men aged under 30 have clicked on their advertisement on any given day).
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target (for example, people aged between 18 and 30 travelling to Spain).

 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff may be engaged in, among other things, the fulfilment of your request, the processing of your payment details and the provision of support services.
-By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Policy.

 All information you provide to us is stored on secure servers.
 Any payment transactions will be encrypted using Secure Server technology indicated by the green padlock in the address bar.

 As part of our initial registration process you will be given or asked to create a password.
-Should you wish to transact on Our Site, for example by placing and matching currency trades, and manage your account you will be asked to complete a more detailed registration procedure.
+Should you wish to transact on Our Site or App, for example by placing and matching currency trades, and manage your account you will be asked to complete a more detailed registration procedure.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of Our Site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.